Chart Color Schemes

 Age

-The median age in Swanbourne - Mount Claremont is 42 years, which is significantly higher than Greater Perth's average of 37 years and Australia's average of 38 years.
-The 15-24 age group makes up 14.7% of the population compared to Greater Perth, while the 25-34 cohort constitutes 8.5%.
-According to post-2021 Census data, the 75-84 age group has increased from 6.2% to 7.4%, whereas the 45-54 cohort has decreased from 14.9% to 13.6%.
-Population forecasts for 2041 suggest substantial demographic changes in Swanbourne - Mount Claremont, with the 85+ group expected to grow by 135% (from 358 to 842 people).
-The combined 65+ age groups will account for 63% of total population growth, reflecting the area's aging demographic profile.
-Conversely, the 0-4 and 5-14 cohorts are projected to experience population declines.
+The median age in Swanbourne - Mount Claremont is 42 years, which is significantly higher than Greater Perth's average of 37 years, and also considerably older than Australia's median age of 38 years.
+The 15-24 age group constitutes 14.7% of the population, compared to Greater Perth's percentage.
+However, the 25-34 cohort is less prevalent at 8.5%.
+Post-2021 Census data shows that the 75-84 age group has grown from 6.2% to 7.4% of the population.
+Conversely, the 45-54 cohort has declined from 14.9% to 13.6%.
+Population forecasts for 2041 indicate substantial demographic changes for Swanbourne - Mount Claremont.
+Leading this shift, the 85+ group is expected to grow by 135%, reaching 842 people from a current figure of 358.
+Notably, the combined 65+ age groups will account for 63% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 0-4 and 5-14 cohorts are expected to experience population declines.